scottstanie/sentineleof/README.md

 ## Command Line Interface Reference

-The command line tool in `cli.py` was made using the [click](https://pocco-click.readthedocs.io/en/latest/) library.
+Full options available for the command line tool are:

 ```
 $ eof --help